Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 - Permit fees

 - Renewable energy feasibility study costs.

-This list is not comprehensive and any improvements that result in utility cost savings, that meet other program criteria, will be considered under C-PACE.
+This list is not comprehensive.
+Any improvements that result in utility cost savings and meet other program criteria will be considered under C-PACE.
 See the C-PACE Program Guide, Section 3.B.
 Eligible Projects, for more information.